Kevin Cramer: Personal life

-Cramer and his wife Kris had five children and five grandchildren as of 2018.
-Their son Isaac died in 2018 due to complications of alcohol addiction.
+Cramer married Kris Neumann in 1986 and adopted her two sons, Isaac and Ian, from a previous marriage.
+As of 2024, the Cramers have five children and six grandchildren.
+Their son Isaac died in 2018 due to complications of alcoholism.
 They had earlier adopted the young son of an ex-girlfriend of Isaac's, who had been killed by her abusive husband.

 Cramer co-chairs the Roughrider Honor Flight program.
-This program gives World War II veterans the chance to visit the World War II memorial in Washington, D.C.
+This program gives World War II veterans the chance to visit the World War II Memorial in Washington, D.C.

 In June 2022, Cramer suffered a serious injury to his right hand while doing yard work.
 The injury required immediate surgery and he remained in North Dakota due to a high risk of infection and the possible need for finger amputation.

+On December 6, 2023, Kris Cramer drove her son, Ian Cramer, to an emergency department in Bismarck, as he was experiencing a mental health crisis after using methamphetamines and bath salts earlier that day.
+When they arrived, Ian stole his mother's car and was pursued by police until he collided with a police vehicle, killing Mercer County deputy Paul Martin.
+On December 14, 2023, prosecutors announced that they would charge Ian Cramer with multiple crimes, including homicide.
+After the event, Senator Cramer said that Ian "suffers from serious mental disorders which manifest in severe paranoia and hallucinations".
+In December 2024, Ian Cramer pleaded guilty to the charges and was sentenced to 28 years in prison.